School Programs

 📍 Location: Mount Nemo Scouts Camp, 4284 Side Rd 2, Burlington, ON L7R 3X4

-📅 Fall Dates: Fall programs are available on Mondays from September to December
+📅 Spring Dates: Spring programs are available on Mondays from March 30th to June 15th

 💰 Fee: $18/student.